-On January 1, 2020, a patent with a book value of \$288,000 and a remaining useful life of fourteen years was reported on the December 31, 2019 post-closing trial balance.
-In 2020, a further \$140,000 of research costs was incurred during the research phase.
+On January 1, 2015, a patent with a book value of \$288,000 and a remaining useful life of fourteen years was reported on the December 31, 2014 post-closing trial balance.
+In 2015, a further \$140,000 of research costs was incurred during the research phase.
 A lawsuit was also brought against a competitor company regarding the use of a patented process for which legal costs of \$42,000 were spent.
-On September 1, 2020, the lawsuit was concluded successfully, and the courts upheld the patent as valid, so the competitor would not be able to continue using the patented process.
+On September 1, 2015, the lawsuit was concluded successfully, and the courts upheld the patent as valid, so the competitor would not be able to continue using the patented process.
 The company year-end is December 31 and follows IFRS.

-What amount should be reported on the SFP at December 31, 2020, assuming straight-line amortization?
+Required: What amount should be reported on the SFP at December 31, 2015, assuming straight-line amortization?

-Indicate how the items below are to be reported as assets in the SFP/BS as at December 31, 2020:
+Indicate how the items below are to be reported as assets in the SFP/BS as at December 31, 2015:

 - a.
 January 1, copyright obtained for a book developed internally for \$25,000, which is estimated to have a useful life of five years.
 Assume the straight-line method for amortization and that all costs were incurred on January 1. - b.
 January 1, copyright obtained for a book purchased from Athabasca University for \$35,000 cash with an indefinite useful life. - c.
-On January 1, 2020, an Internet domain name with an indefinite life was purchased in exchange for a three-year, note.
+On January 1, 2015, an Internet domain name with an indefinite life was purchased in exchange for a three-year, note.
 The market rate at that time was 8%.
 The note is repayable in three annual principal and interest payments of \$14,500 each December 31.

-Trembeld Ltd. was developing a new product, and the following timeline occurred during 2020: January 1 to March 31, 2020 incurred the following costs:
+Trembeld Ltd. was developing a new product, and the following timeline occurred during 2015:

-Materials \$180,000 Direct labour 64,000 April 1, criteria to capitalize costs were met May 1 to July 31, 2020 incurred the following costs:
+January 1 to March 31, 2015 incurred the following costs: Materials Direct labour April 1, criteria to capitalize costs were met \$180,000 64,000

+May 1 to July 31, 2015, incurred the following costs:

 Materials 270,000

 Direct labour 86,000

 Directly related legal fees 25,400

 Borrowing costs 8,600

-- 1. How would Trembeld account for the costs above if the company followed ASPE? - 2.
+- a.
+How would Trembeld account for the costs above if the company followed ASPE? - b.
 How would Trembeld account for the costs above if the company followed IFRS?

 Crellerin Ltd. has a trademark with a carrying value of \$100,500 that has an expected life of fifteen years.
-At December 31, 2020 year-end, an evaluation of the trademark was completed.
+At December 31, 2015 year-end, an evaluation of the trademark was completed.
 The following estimates follow:

-Fair value \$55,000
+Fair value \$ 55,000

-Fair value less costs to sell \$50,000
+Fair value less costs to sell \$ 50,000

 Value in use \$115,000

 Undiscounted cash flows \$152,000

 - a.
-Determine if the trademark is impaired as at December 31, 2020, if Crellerin follows ASPE and indicators of an impairment exist. - b.
-Determine if the trademark is impaired as at December 31, 2020, if Crellerin follows IFRS and trademark has been assessed for positive conditions of impairment. - c.
+Determine if the trademark is impaired as at December 31, 2015, if Crellerin follows ASPE and indicators of an impairment exist. - b.
+Determine if the trademark is impaired as at December 31, 2015, if Crellerin follows IFRS and trademark has been assessed for positive conditions of impairment. - c.
 How would the answers to part (a) and (b) change if the trademark had an unlimited expected life?